José María de Peralta

 José María de Peralta y de la Vega (28 September 1763 – 7 August 1836) was a Spanish-born Costa Rican politician.
 De la Vega served in a number of political positions including as mayor of the municipal government of Cartago, a member of the Junta Superior Gubernativa of Costa Rica, and member and president of Congress.

 Personal life

-Peralta was born to Antonia de la Vega y Castañeda and José de Peralta y Barrios on September 28, 1763 in Jaén, Spain.
+Peralta was born to Antonia de la Vega y Castañeda and José de Peralta y Barrios on 28 September 1763 in Jaén, Spain.
 Peralta first came to then-colonial Costa Rica in 1782 as a member of the entorauge of Bishop Esteban Lorenzo de Tristan of Nicaragua and Costa Rica.
 When Tristan returned, Peralta remained in Costa Rica.

-Peralta married Ana Benita Nava López del Corral, the daughter of José Joaquín de Nava y Cabezudo (the governor then-province of Costa Rica), on April 12, 1783 in Cartago, Costa Rica.
-Ana Benita died on March 11, 1812.
-On October 29, 1816, the widowed Peralta married Ana Basilia de Alvarado y Oreamuno.
+Peralta married Ana Benita Nava López del Corral, the daughter of José Joaquín de Nava y Cabezudo (the governor then-province of Costa Rica), on 12 April 1783 in Cartago, Costa Rica.
+Ana Benita died on 11 March 1812.
+On 29 October 1816 the widowed Peralta married Ana Basilia de Alvarado y Oreamuno.

 Peralta had a number of children including José Francisco de Peralta.